Lucid Trading Rules Explained: Every Plan, Rule, and Limit

 50% of profit, up to $3,000

 The minimum payout request is $500.
 Unlike LucidPro, these maximums do not scale up with more payouts.
-After 5 payouts, you're moved to live.
+After 5 payouts, you enter the live review pool for potential transition to a live account funded with real capital.

 LucidDirect Payout Rules